cambridge-collection/spacefinder-2/_includes/pages/accessibility.md

-This website was created by {{ site.dc.creator }}.
+This website was created by <!-- insert site creator here -->.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 * change colours, contrast levels and fonts
 * zoom in up to 300% without the text spilling off the screen